home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

   default: uses the entity id of the entity
 override_measurement:
   type: string
-  description: Measurement name to use instead of unit or default measurement.
+  description: Measurement name to use instead of a unit or default measurement.
 This will store all data points in a single measurement.
   required: false
 exclude:
   type: list